 Snapcash is similar to Facebook Messenger in that Snapchat uses its messaging component to help you send and receive money among friends.
 So, if you and your friends use Snapchat more, Snapcash will be very convenient and easy.

 There are no fees to use this feature, but you are limited to debit card transactions.

-You have probably used Square to purchase something with your credit card from a local business or vendor.
+You’ve probably used Square to purchase something with your credit card from a local business or vendor.
 The Cash App is Square’s way of getting into the peer-to-peer payment app world.
-They have not lost their business roots and allow users to set up business accounts.
+They also allow users to set up business accounts on the app.

 Personal payments are free for checking accounts, but there is a fee for payments sent from a credit card.
 Also, you can send money to almost anyone.